themue/site.themue.dev/content/post/2022-glenmorangie-extremely-rare-18yo.md

 tags:  ['whisky', 'tastingnotes']
 ---

 A few weeks have passed since the last entry.
 Which doesn't mean that I haven't had any malts.
 The corresponding tasting notes will follow in the coming days.
-The first one today is the **Glenmorangie Extremely Rare 18yo**.
+The first one today is the **Glenmorangie Extremely Rare 18 yo**.

 ### Nose